mahaley22/Uncertainty-Sampling/index.md

 For this notebook I've chosen a toy Machine Translation example, which affords some fun and interesting examples of how for a given translation output the model may be trying to say something about its own uncertainty.
 The choice of MT affords a look at not just on the overall aggregate output sentence uncertainty, but on the constituent tokens which can lend to some interpretibility.

 So in an active learning cycle using model uncertainty sampling, the goal is to gather "most uncertain" outputs (in this case, sentences) using various uncertainty metrics, in order to aid error analysis, and prioritize human review and possible (re)training, as well as iterating on the model itself, e.g. hyperparameter tuning.

 The original model's output just selected the maximum raw score (logits) from each timestamp.
 Afer that (i.e. post-optimization) this notebook softmax normalization to these scores, so that for a given timestamp, all the scores add up to one.
 Then, this notebook uses the normalized softmax scores for 5  different measures of uncertainty:

+(Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
+Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
+Remember, to verify Google Translate is your friend!)

+## Metrics
+In the notebook there are many examples of different metrics of the translation (from left to right):

+_Competing information:_
-1) "Least Confidence" absolute difference between the score and 1 (this is a somewhat confusing term having to do with the sampling method, i.e. picking the "least confident" unlabelled data ranked in descending order)
+1) "Least Confidence" absolute difference between the top score and 1 (this is a somewhat confusing term having to do with the sampling method, i.e. picking the "least confident" unlabelled data ranked in descending order)

 2) Margin of Confidence (difference between the top score and its runner-up).

 3) Overall uncertainty due to competing information (combining a) and b)), and that is what's used in the rest of the notebook for competing information analysis.

+_Level of information:_
 4) Level of information (raw logit scores)

+_Combining Competing information and Level of Information
 5) Level of information combined with competing information (c)

 Mainly this notebook uses uncertainty due to competing information ((c) metric above.
 However, we that a lack of information could be a used as another selection criterion in some cases.